cognitedata/inso-bootstrap-cli/README.md

 The list of features:

+(new since v3)

+- `with-datamodel-capability`
+  - Create DataModel and DataModelInstances capabilities and CDF space (like CDF datasets, but for scoping of Data Modelling).
+  Defaults to true.

+- `space-suffix`
+  Suffix added to all space names.
+The recommended value is `spc`.
+  Defaults to `space`.

+(new since v2)
 - `with-special-groups`
   - Create special CDF groups without any capabilities (extractions, transformations).
 Defaults to false.
 - `with-raw-capability`